dcf21/plato-wp36-v2/install.md

-# Installing the PLATO EAS baseline algorithm test-bench
+# Installing the EAS pipeline prototype

 ### minikube

-For instructions of how to launch the testbench using `minikube`, see the file `minikube-setup.md`.
+For instructions of how to launch the prototype using `minikube`, see the file `minikube-setup.md`.

 ### Iris

-For instructions on running the testbench on Iris...
+Instructions for how to launch the prototype on Iris are still to come.